-- Contractor hired to develop software to assist Institutional Advancement in fundraising activities . . . the potential exists for the contractor to have access to PII of alumni/donors such as names, home mailing addresses, personal telephone numbers and financial account information.
+- A contractor is hired to develop software to assist Institutional Advancement in fundraising activities.
+The potential exists for the contractor to have access to PII of alumni/donors such as names, home mailing addresses, personal telephone numbers, and financial account information.

-- License obtained for cloud based survey tool to be used by University researchers . . . depending on the nature of the survey, the Licensor of the cloud based service may have access to or host PII such as names of the survey respondents, email addresses, demographic data (e.g., age, income level, medical information, or educational background).
+- A license is obtained for a cloud based survey tool to be used by University researchers.
+Depending on the nature of the survey, the Licensor of the cloud-based service may have access to or host PII such as names of the survey respondents, email addresses, demographic data (e.g., age, income level, medical information, or educational background).

-- Contractor hired to develop or upgrade physical access control systems (e.g., card swipe entry readers) . . . the potential exists for the contractor to have access to any PII collected via the card swipe such as names, social security numbers, and university ID numbers.
+- A contractor is hired to develop or upgrade physical access control systems (e.g., card swipe entry readers).
+The potential exists for the contractor to have access to any PII collected via the card swipe such as names, social security numbers, and university ID numbers.

 Resources and Additional Questions

-If you have any questions about this guide, please contact the University of Pittsburgh’s Office of General Counsel: http://www.ogc.pitt.edu/
+If you have any questions about this guide, please contact the University of Pittsburgh’s Office of University Counsel: http://ouc.pitt.edu/

 - University of Pittsburgh HIPAA Polices: http://www.pitt.edu/hipaa/